Nickchapman3773/Uranium-Fever/README.md

 - The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
 - Sweet6Shooter for extensive balance related planning, patch making, and general willingness to help in any and all ways.
 - Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process, as well as advising on hardware related considerations.
-- Stentorious for making patches and updating several of his mods specifically for Uranium Fever.
+- Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.
 - InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
 - Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.